onmax/notificationJS/README.md

 Values: [ true | false ]

 ### Styles
 All options below are optional, and you can apply CSS values.
-If it a color, you can write: HSV,rgb or hexadecimal code.
-Or if it distances, you can use: px,em,rem,%... <br />
+If it is a color, you can write: HSV,rgb or hexadecimal code.
+Or if it is distances, you can use: px,em,rem,%... <br />
 You may also apply your CSS variables if you have declared it in the root selector.<br />
 In the example below, CSS values are the defaults ones.